rongweiji/rongweiji.github.io/_posts/2025-10-10-Reproduce-Learned-Localization-with-GICP-Registration.md

 Brief summary of the paper

-- GICP (Generalized Iterative Closest Point) is used to register LiDAR point clouds to DSM points to improve geo-alignment between modalities (paper: https://www.roboticsproceedings.org/rss05/p21.pdf).
+- GICP (Generalized Iterative Closest Point) is used to register LiDAR point clouds to DSM points to improve geo-alignment between modalities (paper: [GICP RSS05](https://www.roboticsproceedings.org/rss05/p21.pdf)).
 - The learned localization approach trains an encoder to produce embeddings for the vehicle (LiDAR/height) and map (DSM/imagery).
 A cost volume (cross-correlation over a search window) measures similarity across shifts.
 The pipeline refines integer-pixel peaks to sub-pixel offsets using a Gaussian fit.

 ![Compare GICP before and after](/img/GICP%20align%20comapre.png)